jakobo/docmq/CONTRIBUTING.md

 To help land your contribution, please make sure of the following:

 - Remember to be concise in your Conventional Commit.
-These will enventually be automatically rolled up into an auto-generated CHANGELOG file
+These will eventually be automatically rolled up into an auto-generated CHANGELOG file
 - If you modified anything in `src/`:
   - You verified the transpiled TypeScript with `yarn build` in the directory of whichever package you modified.
   - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.